Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 4.1.4. the measured Supply Chain Carbon Footprint;

-4.1.5. the reduction in GHG Emissions achieved measured against the [Scope 1, Scope 2 and Scope 3 emissions] stated in the preceding reports and in accordance with clause 2.1;
+4.1.5. the reduction in GHG Emissions achieved measured against the [Scope 1, Scope 2 and Scope 3 Emissions] stated in the preceding reports and in accordance with clause 2.1; and

 4.1.6. [insert additional requirements].